indigotree/www-bagnallcentre-com/content/whats-on/come-and-try-a-free-exercise-class.md

 Wednesday 6-7pm (starts 31st October)

-**Sivananda Yoga with Teresa**

-_Sivananda Yoga is a traditional, holistic Yoga system that combines pranayama (breathing), asana (posture) and relaxation to build strength, flexibility and a deep meditative practice._

-Wednesday 8-9pm & Saturday 9-10am

 **Body Weight Circuit Training with Betty**

 _Body Weight Circuit Training with Betty is a great cardio workout, also working on toning and strengthening the body.
 A challenging workout, combining high impact with low intensity.
 Suitable for all abilities - the only competition is with yourself!_